 Sea of Clouds – Aiyoe Weng hill

-This 2000 meters high viewpoint is just amazing, the scenery is truly breathtaking.
-From there you’ll literary see a sea of clouds.
+This 2000-meter high viewpoint is just amazing, the scenery is truly breathtaking.
+From there you’ll literally see a sea of clouds.
 Above the clouds, you’ll only spot a couple of peaks from the surrounding mountains.
 The best time to go is early morning, that’s when the clouds/fog are thicker and seeing the sunset over the clouds is just magical.